Saic1205/mystojs/README.md

 # mystojs

-A Next.js friendly reusable tooltip component for React applications.
+A Next.js friendly reusable component library for React applications, featuring a Tooltip and a responsive Navbar.

 ## Installation